 You only have to look at a map of the United States to see one of Kansas City’s biggest selling points: we’re the most geocentral major market in the nation.
 As a result, we’re a major transportation and shipping hub.
 Kansas City is at the intersection of three Interstate highways (and soon to be a fourth), has the largest rail center in the nation by tonnage, and has the nation’s largest Free Trade Zone.
 We’re also the No. 3 trucking center in the U.S. Need to fly?
 Kansas City International Airport offers nonstop flights to major cities on both coasts in three hours or less.

 - There’s room for your new or growing business.

-Compared to many other cities, Kansas City, Missouri, has a wide variety of commercial property available for new and expanding businesses of all sizes – from historic downtown buildings, to office parks, to unique locations like Subtropolis, the world’s largest underground business complex.
+Compared to many other cities, Kansas City, Missouri, has a wide variety of affordable commercial property/ office space available for new and expanding businesses of all sizes – from historic downtown buildings, to office parks, to unique locations like Subtropolis, the world’s largest underground business complex.

 - We have a diverse, well-educated workforce.

 Employers in Kansas City, Missouri, have access to a metro-wide workforce of more than 1 million.
 90% of area residents are high school graduates, and 32% have a four-year degree, which is 5% higher than the national average.
 Kansas City, Missouri, also has a strong community college system that prepares many workers for career advancement.
 Our region is also home to many four-year colleges and universities that produce a steady stream of new graduates for the local labor force and also cater to working professionals.
 In addition, Kansas City is looking to the future by investing in the 21st century workforce, with special programs focused on educating and training employees for target industries like manufacturing, logistics, and life sciences.